 The importance of advertising and product placement has become more apparent than ever to businesses.
 Yet there are rules and laws, which govern trade practices, that businesses must abide by.
 The Competitions and Consumer Act 2010 (Cth) sch 2 (‘Australian Consumer Law‘), prohibits businesses from engaging in misleading and deceptive conduct.
 It is illegal for a business to engage in conduct that is likely to lead people into error.
 Businesses need to be aware of what constitutes misleading and deceptive conduct so they can avoid breaching the law.
 They can still be liable even in situations where they did not intend to mislead or deceive someone.
 If a business is liable, they may have to pay damages to those who have suffered loss from the conduct.

-Here are 5 examples of misleading or deceptive conduct and the ways in which businesses may be held liable:
+Here are some examples of misleading or deceptive conduct and the ways in which businesses may be held liable.

-Example: A popular local cafe is for sale.
-The owner fails to inform potential purchasers that 5 new cafes will soon be opening on the same street.
-The cafe is found guilty of misleading and deceptive conduct through silence.
+A popular local cafe is for sale.
+When the owner is asked why they are selling the cafe, they fail to inform potential purchasers that 5 new cafes will soon be opening on the same street.
+The cafe owner has engaged in misleading and deceptive conduct through their silence.

-If you would like to know more about misleading or deceptive conduct or have experienced an example of misleading or deceptive conduct, LawPath recommends getting in touch with a business lawyer.
+If you would like to know more about misleading or deceptive conduct or have experienced an example of misleading or deceptive conduct, the advice of a business lawyer may be helpful.